Coupled-channels treatment of $^7\mathrm{Be}(p,\gamma)^8\mathrm{B}$ in effective field theory: Results and Analysis

 We note that the normally distributed priors for the scale factors $s_i$s, chosen for convenience, are technically incorrect in that they allow for negative values for positive parameters.
 However, the cumulative prior probability for negative values is much smaller than a percent.
 For example, a 30\% s.d. translates to a prior cumulative probability of about 0.04\% for a negative value of a positive parameter. {\em A posteriori} the fits give expected values for the parameters and never pick the unphysical negative values in Table~\ref{table:B8norms}.
 We also verified the robustness of our fits by using a prior for $r_1^{(^5P_2)}$ normally distributed around the prediction from ANC~\cite{Trache:2003ir,Tabacaru:2006} with a 30\% error.
 The sensitivity of the fits on the priors is found to be insignificant compared to the measurement and theory errors.

-The results from the fits to data in region I in the EFT without explicit $^7\mathrm{Be}^\star$ core contribution are shown in Fig.~\ref{fig:E1CaptureEFTNNLO}.
+The results from the fits to data in region I in \EFTgsHead{} are shown in Fig.~\ref{fig:E1CaptureEFTNNLO}.
 The curves show the mean values from the posterior distribution.
-The inset shows the posterior distribution for the $S$-factor at threshold, and indicates the median and the interval containing 68\% of the posterior.
+The inset (also in Figs.~\ref{fig:E1CaptureEFTstarNNLO}, \ref{fig:E1M1CaptureEFTstarNNLO}) shows the posterior distribution for the $S$-factor at threshold, and indicates the median and the interval containing 68\% of the posterior.
+The solid (blue) curve is a Gaussian fitted to the mean and s.d. of the distribution.
 We use Eq.~(\ref{eq:SfactorEFT}) without the M1 contribution and present the results up to NNLO.
 This calculation has a single fitting parameter $r_1^{(^5P_2)}$ (or $\mathcal Z^{(^5P_2)}$) at LO, and an additional parameter $\mathcal Z^{(^3P_2)}$ at NLO and NNLO, as shown in Table~\ref{table:B8params}.
 We show the median and the interval that contains 68\% of the posterior distribution of the parameters.
 The fitted parameter has a size consistent with the power counting.
 The $p$-wave effective momentum $r_1^{(^5P_2)}$ has a posterior that is normally distributed which is reflected in the symmetric error bands.
 It shows about 30\% variation in going from LO to NLO.
 We expect this order of variation even in the low momentum region I fit.
-The EFT result has a non-zero NLO contribution at threshold from the $S=1$ spin channel.
+The \EFTgsHead{} result has a non-zero NLO contribution at threshold from the $S=1$ spin channel.
 Thus when one goes from LO to NLO fits to the same data, the $r_1^{(^5P_2)}$ has to be adjusted for this NLO contribution.
 The NNLO contribution is small as discussed earlier and so the variation from NLO to NNLO parameters is small.
-The $\mathcal Z^{(5P_2)}$ value is larger than the ANC estimate to match the capture data, as expected from Fig.~\ref{fig:CaptureEFTNNLO}.
+The $\mathcal Z^{(^5P_2)}$ value is larger than the ANC estimate to match the capture data, as expected from Fig.~\ref{fig:CaptureEFTNNLO}.
 We find that the posteriors of the scaling factors $s_i$s are normally distributed and just show their mean values and s.d.s in Table~\ref{table:B8norms}.
 Their sizes are as expected given the common-mode-error values.
 The data sets that have higher $S$-factor values are scaled down and the ones that have lower $S$-factor values are scaled up in the fits.